Epimonster/gareths-inscryption-mod/GarethMod/README.md

 Hungry - "When a creature bearing this sigil is played choose another friendly creature to eat.
 The eaten creature will have its health and power added to the creature bearing this sigil."

+Flighty - "After a creature bearing this sigil attacks the user chooses a space.
+The creature will move to that space."

-These sigils will appear in the totem sigil pool
+These sigils will appear in the totem sigil pool.

-22 new custom cards
+26 new custom cards

 Skinwalker - A rare card that becomes an exact copy of the first card it kills